 Okay, I grant you it is highly unlikely that I’ll get lost in a jungle in the middle of Liverpool but my point is these things did not happen to me because I was travelling.
 They happened just because sometimes shit just happens!

 Life would be boring without experiencing extreme situations, pushing yourself, testing your limits and triumphing.
 At the time I may not have been having the best time and some may have been stressful or horrible experiences, but I learned and grew from each and every one of them!
-For every bad thing that has happened I have gained a wealth of knowledge and experience that has helped me become a much more confident, relaxed traveller.
+For every bad thing that has happened I have gained a wealth of knowledge and experience that has helped me become a better, much more confident, relaxed traveller.

 Okay I’ll tell you that one, but bear in mind this one was their fault!
 Not mine in the slightest!
 Honest.

-Have you ever seen some of the trains in India?
+Have you ever seen some of the local trains in India?
 They are the very definition of insanity!
 Packed to the gills with as many people as possible to the point a sardine – or an average airline passenger on an economy class seat – would feel that they had acres of space.
 Every seat is taken up at least once with people sitting on top of one another, everyone is then crammed in till you are nose to nose standing up, and then – once the physical limits of the inside are reached – even more people clamber onto the top or hang off the sides by holding onto anything they can.

 Like I said, it is insane!

 Well I had only just arrived in Delhi, and I was still feeling the sting from the baseball bat to the face that culture shock had given me.
 India is just like that at first.
 I didn’t know my way around, I’d been awake for the better part of two days, I was more than a little disorientated and really, really tired and hungry.
 Not a good combination at the best of times, but especially when trying to negotiate the Delhi public transport system.

 But that was okay.
 I was confident enough to bluff it until I could get to where I was going and find a room.